UniversalDependencies/docs/_en/dep/acl-relcl.md

 acl:relcl(how, looks)
 ~~~

+TODO: *where* and *how* are ADVs, so is advcl:relcl more appropriate?

 ### Free Relatives Versus Interrogative/Exclamative Complement Clauses

 Free relatives are subtly different from **interrogative clauses**, where the WH-word making it interrogative is inside the clause.